fossable/docs.sandpolis.org/docs/specification/instance.md

 the corresponding node from the root node.

 Elements of the path are called _components_ which may consist of any number of alphanumeric characters and underscores.
-If a component is empty, then the OID corresponds to all possible values of that component and is known as a _generic_ OID.
+If a component equals the wildcard character (`*`), then the OID corresponds to all possible values of that component and is known as a _generic_ OID.
 If an OID is not generic, then it's _concrete_.

 #### Namespace
 OIDs have a namespace string that identifies the module that provides the OID.
 This